Seth MacFarlane: Family Guy

-Although MacFarlane enjoyed working at Hanna-Barbera, he felt his real calling was for prime-time animation, which would allow a much edgier style of humor.
+Although MacFarlane enjoyed working at Hanna-Barbera, he felt his calling was for prime-time animation, which would allow a much edgier style of humor.
 He first pitched Family Guy to Fox during his tenure at Hanna-Barbera.
 A development executive there, who was trying to get back into prime-time business, introduced MacFarlane to Leslie Kolins and Mike Darnell, heads of the alternative comedy department at Fox.
 After the success of King of the Hill in 1997, MacFarlane called Kolins once more to ask about a possible second pitch for the series.
-Fox offered the young writer a strange deal: They gave him a budget of $50,000 to produce a pilot that could lead to a series (most episodes of animated prime-time productions cost at least $1 million).
+Fox offered MacFarlane a deal, giving him a budget of $50,000 to produce a pilot that could lead to a series (most episodes of animated prime-time productions cost at least $1 million).
 Recalling the experience in an interview with The New York Times, MacFarlane said: "I spent about six months with no sleep and no life, just drawing like crazy in my kitchen and doing this pilot."

 After six months, MacFarlane returned to Fox with a "very, very simply, crudely animated film—with just enough to get the tone of the show across" to present to the executives, who loved the pilot and immediately ordered the series.
 In July 1998, they announced the purchase of Family Guy for a January 1999 debut.
-Family Guy was originally intended to be a series of shorts on MADtv, much in the same way The Simpsons had begun on The Tracey Ullman Show a decade earlier.
+Family Guy was originally intended to be a series of shorts on MADtv, much in the same way The Simpsons had begun on The Tracey Ullman Show.
 Negotiations for the show's MADtv connection fell through early on as a result of budgetary concerns.
 At age 24, MacFarlane was television's youngest executive producer.

 Family Guy first aired January 31, 1999.
 MacFarlane's work in animating Family Guy was influenced by Jackie Gleason and Hanna-Barbera along with examples from The Simpsons and All in the Family.
 In addition to writing three episodes, "Death Has a Shadow", "Family Guy Viewer Mail 1", and "North by North Quahog", MacFarlane voices Family Guys main male characters of Peter Griffin, Stewie Griffin, Brian Griffin, and Glenn Quagmire, as well as Tom Tucker, his son Jake Tucker, and other characters.
 Bolstered by high DVD sales and fan loyalty, Family Guy developed into a $1-billion franchise.
-On May 4, 2008, after approximately 2 1/2 years of negotiations, MacFarlane reached a $100-million agreement with Fox to keep Family Guy and American Dad! until 2012.
+On May 4, 2008, after approximately two and a half years of negotiations, MacFarlane reached a $100-million agreement with Fox to keep Family Guy and American Dad! until 2012.
 It made him the world's highest paid television writer.

 MacFarlane's success with Family Guy opened doors to other ventures relating to the show.
 On April 26, 2005, he and composer Walter Murphy created Family Guy: Live in Vegas.
 The soundtrack features a Broadway show tune theme, and MacFarlane voiced Stewie in the track "Stewie's Sexy Party".
 A fan of Broadway musicals, MacFarlane comments on using musicals as a component of Family Guy: